You have all these tactics to improve your site traffic and reach. You can obsess about them trying to squeeze every bit of performance.

 Let’s bring this back to basics…

-Effective affiliate marketing is simply getting more people clicking your links.
+Effective affiliate marketing is simply getting more people to click your links.

-The idea is letting the landing/sales page do its thing.
+The idea is to let the landing/sales page do its thing.

-A company will spend tons of money refining their website, UX, and sales funnel.
-They’re working tirelessly improving conversion rate optimization.
-A good landing page is one of the factors you look for when choosing affiliate programs and its offers after all.
+A company will spend tons of money refining its website, UX, and sales funnel.
+They’re working tirelessly to improve conversion rate optimization.
+A good landing page is one of the factors you look for when choosing affiliate programs and their offers after all.

 What this means: Get more link clicks = get more affiliate commissions.